Short curriculum vitae

 The last intake of students at Delft occurred in September 1999, leading to his early retirment from ITC in 2004.
 He set up Earthworks BV as a vehicle for pursuing consulting projects in the 'emeritus' phase of his career.

-Projects have included contributions to nationwide airborne geophysical surveys in Mozambique, Madagascar, Uganda, Nigeria and currently (2016) Malawi.
+Projects have included contributions to nationwide airborne geophysical surveys in Mozambique, Madagascar, Uganda and Nigeria.
+This work concluded in 2018 with a new national coverage of Malawi.
 The supervision of the Nigeria survey, from inception to interpretation, involved more than two million line-km of data acquisition under World Bank auspices (2004-2010).
-Making the wealth of geo-data accumulated from such surveys readily accessible to the user community is a challenge that remains.
+Making the wealth of national geological data accumulated from such surveys readily accessible to the user community is, sadly, a challenge that still remains.
 Many national geological surveys in Africa have yet to embrace the use of internet to achieve this.